it-innovation/sam/doc/configuration.rst

    There is an object named `Object` which :func:`isA` `Type`.

-.. function:: initialInvocation(?Object, ?Invocation, ?MethodName)
+.. function:: initialInvocation(?Object, ?MethodName, ?Invocation)

    The method named `MethodName` on `Object` is initially active (does not need to be invoked by something else before it can take actions).
 The initial